mateus-gomes/luizalabs-favorite-products/README.md

 - [Java 17+](https://www.java.com/pt-BR/download)

 ### Step by step
-1. Add the environment variables to your system.
-You can use the .env file.
-In your terminal:
+1. Add the environment variables to your system, you can use the .env file.
+In your terminal on the root page of the repository:
 ```
 source .env
 ```